Alphaxx6/Alpha-Grab/README.md

 The script will take some time to open because it has to log in into private databases.

-- 1 is for discord token you'll just have to wait until the script goes trough all the discord files.
+- 1 is for discord.
+Take discord ID copy paste it into the scripts and you'll get then token.

--2 is for ip adress.
+- 2 is for ip adress.
 You'll have to give an informations such as a mail adress, phone number and linkdin profile.